-ltem Requirements Platforms Microsoft Windows Server 2012 R2 Microsoft Windows Server 2016 Microsoft Windows Server 2019 Microsoft Windows Server 2022 For development and testing purposes only: Microsoft Windows 10 (64-bit version only) Microsoft Windows 11 These operating systems are supported by Qlik Sense.
+Quik Sense Enterprise on windows requirements Item Requirements Platforms Microsoft Windows Server 2016 Microsoft Windows Server 2019 Microsoft Windows Server 2022 For development and testing purposes only: Microsoft Windows 10 (64-bit version only) Microsoft Windows 11 These operating systems are supported by Qlik Sense.
 Third-party software may require service packs to be installed.
 Processors (CPUs) Multi-core x64 compatible processors Advanced Vector Extensions (AVX) support We recommend that you use at least 4 cores per node in a Qlik Analytics Platform deployment.
 Memory 8 GB minimum (depending on data volumes, more may be required) Qlik Sense is an in-memory analysis technology.
 The memory requirements for the Qlik Sense products are directly related to the amount of data being analyzed.
 Disk space 5.0 GB total required to install Disk share SMB or NFS Storage A network file share is required for the storage to be accessible by all servers in the site.
 In case of a single-server deployment, local disk storage may be sufficient.
 Sufficient storage is required for the volume of apps and content used in the deployment.
 Consider periodically running network file share performance tests on Qlik Sense using WinShare and FreeNAS with SMB 3.0.
-For more information about network file share solutions, contact your IT team for support.
-Security Microsoft Active Directory Microsoft Windows Integrated Authentication Third-party security
+For more information about Security network file share solutions, contact your IT team for support.
+Microsoft Active Directory Microsoft Windows Integrated Authentication Third-party security

-Item Requirements WebSockets Web browsers and infrastructure components (such as proxies and routers) must support WebSockets. .NET framework 4.8 PowerShell 4.0 or higher When installing or upgrading Qlik Sense Enterprise Client-Managed, several unsigned PowerShell scripts are executed.
+Item Requirements WebSockets Web browsers and infrastructure components (such as proxies and routers) must support WebSockets. .NET framework PowerShell When installing or upgrading Qlik Sense Enterprise Client-Managed, several unsigned PowerShell scripts are executed.
 If your company has a policy only allowing the execution of signed scripts, you will have to bypass this policy during installation or upgrade.
-See □ Set-ExecutionPolicy for more information on the PowerShell execution policy.
-Repository database PostgreSQL 14.x (not included in the installer),12.x (included in the installer), 11.x (not included in the installer), 9.6 (not included in the installer) PostgreSQL is included in the Qlik Sense setup by default.
+See Set-ExecutionPolicy for more information on the PowerShell execution policy.
+Repository database PostgreSQL: • 14.x (not included in the installer) • 12.x (included in the installer) • 11.x (not included in the installer) • 9.6x (for upgrade scenarios from previous versions only, not supported after May 2023) PostgreSQL is included in the Qlik Sense setup by default.
 However, you can also download and install it manually.
 The PostgreSQL installer will automatically install Microsoft Visual C++ 2015-2019 Redistributable (x64), which is required with PostgreSQL 12.x.
 The version of PostgreSQL 12.x installed with Qlik Sense does not include pgAdmin tools.
 You can download and install them manually if required.
 PostgreSQL is an open source object-relational database management system.
 It is released under the PostgreSQL license, which is a free and open source software license.
-Internet protocol IPv4 IPv6 Dual stack (IPv4 and IPv6) Network The configured hostname must resolve to an IP address on the host machine.
+Internet protocol IPv4IPv6Dual stack (IPv4 and IPv6)